MicrosoftDocs/azure-devops-yaml-schema/task-reference/container-structure-test-v0.md

 **`failTaskOnFailedTests`** - **Fail task if there are test failures**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional.
 Fails the task if there are any test failures.
 Check this option to fail the task if test failures are detected.
 <!-- :::editable-content-end::: -->
 <br>